Code-Institute-Submissions/RHoganD-LoanCalculator/README.md

 *  After that, you will see the link of your deployed project that indicates successful deployment.
 The live link can be found [here](https://rhogand.github.io/LoanCalculator/)
 # Credits
  ## Content
  * Atop Web Technologies - Youtube tutorial "Build a Loan Calculator Using Javascript
    https://www.youtube.com/watch?v=5endsOnJ6R4&ab_channel=AtopWebTechnologies
- * Some of the JavaScript code was taken from a YouTube video tutorial.
+ * The JavaScript code was taken from a YouTube videos tutorial.
  * The font used came from Google Fonts
- *

  ## Media